ading2210/shimboot/README.md

 ## Usage:

 ### Prerequisites:
-- A separate Linux PC for the build process (preferably something Debian-based)
+- If building from source, a separate Linux PC for the build process (preferably something Debian-based)
   - WSL2 is supported if you are on Windows
   - Github Codespaces is not supported at the moment
+  - At least 20GB of free disk space is needed on the build device
 - A USB drive that is at least 8GB in size
   - Cheap USB 2.0 drives typically won't work well due to their slow speeds
-- At least 20GB of free disk space

 ### Video Tutorial:
 [![thumbnail of the tutorial youtube video](https://img.youtube.com/vi/v327np19RXg/mqdefault.jpg)](https://www.youtube.com/watch?v=v327np19RXg)